 Complexity Theory

-Complexity Theory is the theoretical framework underpinning complexity science, focused on understanding the underlying principles that govern complex systems.
-It explores how simple rules or interactions can lead to emergent, unpredictable behaviours, and how such systems evolve, adapt, and self-organise over time.
+Complexity Theory serves as the theoretical foundation of complexity science, focusing on the principles that govern complex systems.
+It delves into how simple rules or interactions can give rise to emergent and often unpredictable behaviors, as well as how these systems evolve, adapt, and self-organize over time.